 Many LX customers feel that their SUV isn’t all that different from the Land Cruiser 200.
 The Lexus SUV is endowed with an entirely new front-end and made to look sharper and bolder.
 However, the uniqueness isn’t that evident on the side and rear angles.

 According to the Japanese publication, designers have addressed this with the next-gen Lexus LX, which gains an individual design for the bonnet and the outer panel after the C-pillar.
 The report briefly mentions that the interior will also carry an exclusive look, but to what degree is to be determined.
-Its donor (Toyota LC 300) is expected to be slightly longer and taller than its predecessor (LC 200), and it’s expected that the cabin would be roomier on the Lexus derivate.
+Its donor (Toyota LC 300) is likely to be slightly longer and taller than its predecessor (LC 200), and the cabin of the Lexus derivate could be roomier.
+The new LX could go through several light-weighting measures, and one of the aspects could be an aluminum roof, an option that reduces weight and lowers the center of gravity.

 2022 Lexus LX Features

 The 2022 LX should come in 5- and 7-seat versions.
-We expect it to feature LED headlights, front and rear sequential turn indicators, kick-activated power tailgate (gesture tailgate), electric sunroof with remote control function, and genuine leather-wrapped steering wheel.
-An image posted on bbs.kakaku.com had revealed features of the next-gen Land Cruiser, which is the donor of the new LX.
+We expect it to feature LED headlights, 21-inch wheels, front and rear sequential turn indicators, kick-activated power tailgate (gesture tailgate), electric sunroof with remote control function, and a 9-inch touchscreen infotainment system.

 2022 Lexus LX technical info

-The next-gen Lexus SUV will be underpinned by a new ladder-frame chassis shared with the latest Toyota Land Cruiser in the market (Toyota LC 300).
-At Toyota, the technical glossary coined for the new platform is TNGA-F.
+The next-gen Lexus SUV will ride on a new ladder-frame chassis shared with the latest Land Cruiser in the market (Toyota LC 300).
+At Toyota, the technical glossary coined for the new platform is TNGA-F. In a bulletin on the Land Cruiser 300 sent out to dealers (via Instagram user land.cruiser.300), Toyota has said that TNGA-F is “an entirely new” platform.

-However, the hybrid may not be the same system employed by the LS.
-The first-ever Toyota Land Cruiser Hybrid, set to be launched as part of the Toyota Land Cruiser 300 (Toyota LC 300) series, would have a single-motor hybrid system instead of the current dual-motor Toyota Hybrid System II (THS II), as per Best Car.
+However, the hybrid may not be the same system employed by the LS sedan.
+The first-ever Land Cruiser Hybrid, set to be launched as part of the Land Cruiser 300 series, would have a single-motor hybrid system instead of the current dual-motor Toyota Hybrid System II (THS II), as per Best Car.

-The intention behind this move is probably to not add weight to what is already a bulky SUV.
-The single-motor hybrid powertrain (expected as the 3.5-liter turbo-hybrid) would be coupled to a 10-speed automatic transmission, adds the report.
+The intention behind this move is probably not to add weight to what is already a bulky SUV.
+The single-motor hybrid powertrain (expected as the 3.5-liter V6 turbo-hybrid) would be work with a 10-speed automatic transmission, adds the report.
 The Lexus LX Hybrid could benefit from the same powertrain and could be the car that debuts it.
-We’re awaiting more information to get clarity on the Lexus LX Hybrid.
+We’re awaiting information to get clarity on the mechanicals of the Lexus LX Hybrid.

 Lexus LX 570 S – A clue hidden in the last hurrah?

-A Lexus LX 570 S variant has been introduced in Australia for the MY2021 and could be the final launch in the current generation.
+The Lexus LX 570 S variant introduced in Australia for the MY2021 could be the final launch in the current generation.
 Could the next-gen 2022 Lexus LX have a similar ’S’ variant at the summit?

 The Lexus LX 570 S is a spruced-up version, and the distinguishing feature is a redesigned spindle grille where a block-mesh insert instead of the wire-mesh insert adds novelty.
 The grille comprises some 70 gloss-black ‘blocks,’ with those positioned on the sides of the Lexus logo angled towards the middle.

 Two-tone (21-inch 10-spoke) wheels make their debut in the Lexus LX 570 S, in a color scheme reminiscent of the Lexus LC.
 The S variant flaunts a revised front bumper and a molded ‘S’ badge on the tailgate.
-The interior can be specified in an exclusive rich burgundy color called Garnet and unique ornamentation in ‘Shimamoku Grey.’
+The interior is available in an exclusive rich burgundy color called Garnet and unique ornamentation in ‘Shimamoku Grey.’
 Puddle lamps with ‘LX S’ projection, performance dampers, and alloy pedals are more highlights of the Lexus LX 570 S.

-We’ll update the page with additional information on the 2022 Lexus LX in the coming weeks so be sure to check back soon.
+We’ll update the page with additional information on the new LX in the coming weeks, so be sure to check back later.